m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

-2. However, [ndt7][ndt7] exercises the network under a bulk transfer regime (e.g. how fast can I download software updates or how fast can I start streaming a video?) and additional internet usage regimes exist, including the latency-bound (e.g. resolving domain names using the DNS and browsing the web) and real-time (e.g. audio or video calls using the internet) regimes.
+2. However, [ndt7][ndt7] exercises the network under a bulk transfer regime (e.g. how fast can I download software updates or how fast can I start streaming a video?) and additional Internet usage regimes exist, including the latency-bound (e.g. resolving domain names using the DNS and browsing the web) and real-time (e.g. audio or video calls using the Internet) regimes.

-3. Therefore, while [ndt7][ndt7] helps to characterize the envelope, additional network measurements could pinpoint how the internet connection behaves under different stress regimes.
+3. Therefore, while [ndt7][ndt7] helps to characterize the envelope, additional network measurements could pinpoint how the Internet connection behaves under different stress regimes.

 To this end, the design document introduces additional network